 3. You’re alone in a lift with someone you’ve been avoiding

 Small talk is acceptable, but only recommended if you’re particularly adept at it.
-If not, you may only make the situation more uncomfortable.
 However, this advice will vary depending on personality, and length of lift journey (in high-rise situations, take a book and hope for the best).

 Do say: Hi, how’s your day going so far?

 4. You accidentally click reply instead of forward

 Some awkward situations can be attributed to technology.

 Accidentally sending something you shouldn’t to the very person you don’t want to see it falls into this category, although almost always, there is a human at fault somewhere.